 - Loveday, M. (2006).
 The HELP Guide for Community Based Rehabilitation Workers: A Training Manual.
-Global-HELP Publications, California. - McConkey, R. and O'Tool, B (Eds).
+Global-HELP Publications, California. - McConkey, R. and O Tool, B (Eds).
 Innovations in Developing Countries for People with Disabilities, P.H.
 Brookes, Baltimore. - Neufelt, A. and Albright, A (1998).
 Disability and Self-Directed Employment: Business Development Model.
 Campus Press Inc. York University. - Peat, M. (1997).
 Community Based Rehabilitation, W.B.
-Saunders Company. - Scheme of Assistance to Disabled for Purposes of Fitting of Aids/Appliances, Ministry of Social Welfare, Govt. of India, New Delhi. - Scheme of Assistance to Organizations for Disabled Persons, Ministry of Social Welfare, Govt. of India, New Delhi. - WHO .(1982).
+Saunders Company. - Scheme of Assistance to Disabled for Purposes of Fitting of Aids/Appliances, Ministry of Social Welfare, Govt. of India, New Delhi. - Scheme of Assistance to Organizations for Disabled Persons, Ministry of Social Welfare, Govt. of India, New Delhi. - WHO.
+(1982).
 Community Based Rehabilitation Report of a WHO International Consultation, Colombo, Sri Lanka, 28 June- 3 July.
-WHO (RHB/IR/82.1) - WHO .(1984).
-"Rehabilitation For AII" in World Health Magazine, WHO, Geneva.
+WHO (RHB/IR/82.1) - WHO.
+(1984).
+"Rehabilitation For All" in World Health Magazine, WHO, Geneva.

-College with Potential for Education Status by the UGC Recognized by the Govt. of J&K & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+MIER COLLEGE OF EDUCATION (AUTONOMOUS) Recognised by the Govt. of J&K & Permanently Affiliated to the University of Jammu Recognised by the UGC under Section 2(f) & 12(B).
+Accredited by NAAC with "A+" Grade